Getting Started#

 import opinf

-# Define the structure of the reduced-order model equations.
+# Define the reduced-order model.

-rom = opinf.models.ContinuousModel("A")
+rom = opinf.ROM(

-# Solve the reduced-order model equations by integrating.
+# Solve the reduced-order model.

 Q_ROM = rom.predict(q0, t, method="BDF", max_step=dt)